 YOUR KIDS AT THE WEDDING

 If your children are old enough to understand involving them in your wedding is so special.
-The symbolism of a sand ceremony can be perfect for representing the joining together of all the individuals in your family into a loving, respectful family.
+Rituals are perfect for this.
+The symbolism of a sand ceremony can be just right for representing the joining together of all the individuals in your family into a loving, respectful team.

 If you have small children who are not in the wedding party make sure an adult they trust can sit with them.
 Don’t be surprised if they want to go to you and have a cuddle.
 Or even stay with you for the whole ceremony.